Transforming Education, Transforming Lives

 Course Information » PAC Code DC970

 Do you believe that your efforts and commitments can inspire a young person to achieve great things?
 As a teacher in a second-level school, it is the quality of the relationships that you form with your students that will define their experience of school and encourage, enlighten and challenge them to achieve the highest standards possible for themselves.
 Without doubt schools in Ireland are now defined by a diversity of races, faiths, cultures, social and economic backgrounds.
 If you think you have the courage to work in this way then you should consider becoming a teacher.
 By contributing to the development of a young person's values and character you influence not just the quality of one person's life but the quality of the whole of society.
-The Professional Master of Education addresses the need for a flexible evening teacher education qualification for those who want to work in second-level schools but who are not in a position to engage in a full-time day programme of study.
+The Professional Master of Education is a full-time teacher education qualification delivered through evening and flexible learning modes for those who hold an approved undergraduate degree and who wish to become teachers in second-level schools.

 Certificate and Diploma